State Law Background

 In addition, in 2015, Maine repealed its requirement for a permit to carry a concealed handgun.

-In 2013, Maine had the 20th lowest number of gun deaths per capita among the states, falling from the 10th lowest in 2010.
-Maine is also a significant source of crime guns.
-Based on data published by Mayors Against Illegal Guns (“MAIG”), Maine was the source state for guns recovered in crimes in other states at four times the rate at which guns from other states were recovered after being used in crimes in Maine.
+In 2014, Maine had the 14th lowest number of gun deaths per capita among the states, improving from 20th lowest as of 2013.
+While rates of gun violence in Maine are not off the charts compared to some other states, Maine’s weak gun laws allow it to be a significant source of crime guns.
+As of 2010, Maine was the source state for guns recovered in crimes in other states at four times the rate at which guns from other states were recovered after being used in crimes in Maine.
 In fact, in that year, Maine had the third highest ratio of crime gun exports to imports among the states.